ucdavisdatalab/Spatial_SQL/README.md

 ## What is Spatial SQL?
 SQL stands for "structured query language" and it's a language that allows you to ask questions of a database.
 Spatial SQL is regular SQL but with some additional functions that perform spatial analysis.
 Spatial SQL functions typically work on the geometry column.

 If you've ever written an attribute query in ArcGIS or QGIS, you've worked with SQL.
 Example: Hey GIS program, please highlight all the records in my attribute table that have "Yolo" in the "county" column!
-In SQL, we would write ```SELECT * FROM county_shapefile WHERE county = 'Yolo'; ```  It's actually quicker to write that query than to fill out the interface in the GIS.
+In SQL, we would write ```SELECT * FROM city WHERE county = 'Yolo'; ```  It's actually quicker to write that query than to fill out the interface in the GIS.

+A spatial join is an example of a spatial operation that you may have performed in a GIS that can also be performed using SQL.
+For example, if we had a shapefile of business locations, we might query which businesses are inside of city boundaries. ```SELECT * from businesses WHERE ST_Intersects(businesses.geometry, city.geometry);```

 ## Why do you want to learn to work with spatial databases and spatial SQL?
 * It's a good way to work with large amounts of data